 What’s A Weighted Pocket Quilt?

-Note: Since I share great projects with you, this post contains affiliate links for my favorite products used.
+Note: Since I share great projects with you, I also want you to know where to buy them.
+This post contains affiliate links for my favorite products used.
 I’ll receive a small commission on any purchases you make but it will not affect your price.
 Thank you!

 A Weighted Pocket Quilt is a customized lap quilt for prolonged sitting.
 They are a perfect solution for anyone with limited mobility!
 Weighted Pocket Quilts have pockets to hold personal items.
 Most importantly is my secret to keep them from slipping, falling or blowing off your lap.
 How many times do you grab your purse throughout the day?
 Now imagine sitting with only limited access to what you need.
 Then envision your arms propelling yourself around instead of your legs.
 With your hands busy, how do you hang on to your phone, keys, or purse?
 That’s an incredible challenge and one I was determined to overcome.